yandexdataschool/modelgym/docs/source/models.rst

 In order to use our Trainer you need the wrapper on your model.
 You can find the required `Model interface`_ below.

-Also, we implement wrappers for several models:
+We implement wrappers for several models:

 * `XGBoost`_
 * `LightGBM`_
 * `RandomForestClassifier`_
 * `Catboost`_

+Also, we implement an `Ensemble Model`_.

 Model interface
 ---------------